 - Minimal downtime after critical events have passed with a pre-configured automated start-up sequence, which is useful at remote or unattended sites.

 - Full deployment within the VxRail cluster saves space and reduces hardware requirements since you don't have to deploy PowerChute on a separate machine outside the cluster.

 - Edge-ready with support for Edge-ready vSAN architecture with vSAN 2-node clusters.

 - Redundant VxRail API-based cluster shutdown.
 In a redundant UPS set-up, if one NMC3 is offline, PowerChute will connect to one or more available NMC3s to carry out the VxRail cluster shutdown.

 How does it work?

 Protection against unplanned power events should be a part of a business continuity strategy for all customers who run their critical workloads on VxRail.
-This ensures data integrity by enabling automated and graceful shutdown of VxRail cluster(s).
-Eaton’s solution is a great example of providing such protection and how Dell Technologies partners can leverage VxRail APIs to provide additional value for our joint customers.
+This practice ensures data integrity by enabling automated and graceful shutdown of VxRail clusters.
+Customers now have more choice in providing such protection, with the new version of PowerChute Network Shutdown software for APC UPS systems integrated with VxRail API and validated with VxRail.

 Solution demo video: PowerChute Network Shutdown v4.5 VxRail Technical Demo